 While one of the most significant changes incorporated in the new legislation was reducing the corporate tax rate from the current 35% rate to a 21% rate in 2018, the tax bill also contains a big tax break for small business owners.
-Unlike large corporations that are taxed at a flat rate, most small businesses are “pass-through” entities, meaning that the profits from the business flow through to the business owner’s personal tax return and then are taxed at ordinary income tax rates.
+Unlike large corporations that are taxed at a flat rate, most small businesses, like HVAC businesses, are “pass-through” entities, meaning that the profits from the business flow through to the business owner’s personal tax return and then are taxed at ordinary income tax rates.
+So, when people wonder How much do HVAC companies make, it is pretty much always less than the profits of any large corporation.

 Pass-through entities include